palmwinecode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions : Sets the mode of the file hello the same as olleh’s mode.

 12. 11-directories_permissions : Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files will not be changed.

+13. 12-directory_permissions : Creates a directory called my_dir with permissions 751 in the working directory.